nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 >data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.

 ### Archiving Data Files `[coming in v5.0]`
+It allows you to efficiently store and organize patient records in HealthSync.
+With this feature, you can maintain a tidy and easily accessible archive of patient data, ensuring streamlined data management and quick retrieval when needed.

 ## [FAQ](#faq)